 1. Protection Against Inflation

 I-bonds boast a built-in hedge against inflation.
-When interest rates are low, this hedge isn’t spectacular – since 2010, the Consumer Price Index-chained inflation adjustment has exceeded 2% for just one six-month period.
-For most of that time, it has been stuck well below 2%.
-Then again, the annual inflation rate hasn’t exceeded 2% since the mid-2000s.
+When interest rates are low, this hedge isn’t spectacular – from 2010 to 2021, the Consumer Price Index-chained inflation adjustment has exceeded 2% for just one six-month period.
+For most of that time, it was stuck well below 2%.
+Then again, the annual inflation rate didn’t surpass 2% between 2007 and 2021, an even longer timespan.

 Even if I-bonds don’t beat inflation by a wide margin, the fact that their rates fluctuate in response to on-the-ground inflation pressures is a big deal.
 Contrast this built-in protection with that of a 10-year T-bill.
-At the moment, the 10-year T-bill yields about 2.7%.
-That’s significantly above the current inflation rate of 1.6%, but what happens if inflation spikes to 5% in two years and remains there for the following eight?
-For the final eight years of its term, the 2.7% T-bill in this hypothetical example would post an inflation-adjusted yield of -2.3%.
-Meanwhile, I-bonds issued during this extended period of elevated inflation would sport higher interest rates that kept pace with, and perhaps exceeded, the rate of price increases.
+At the moment, the 10-year T-bill yields about 3.6%.
+That’s significantly below the current inflation rate of about 6%, which means the 3.6% T-bill actually has an inflation-adjusted yield of about -2.4%.
+Meanwhile, newly issued I-bonds sport starting interest rates of 6.89%, more or less matching annual price increases.

 Since this instrument’s rates are designed to rise in response to inflationary pressures – regardless of prevailing rates at the time of issue – even bonds purchased before said period of inflation would be protected against soaring prices.
 By contrast, T-bill buyers are stuck with the same interest rate for the decade-long lifespan of their bond, no matter what happens to consumer prices during that time.
 For conservative investors, the choice is clear: An inflation-protected, but still safe, bond like the Series I offers significant benefits over fixed-rate-only securities like 10-year T-bills.